 So there’s relief acing, bullpenning, which is more difficult, that is a harder switch to make.
 And the other one, and to me it’s easy, is having a managerial staff.
 I thought this up I think three or four years ago at the SABR Analytics Conference and I’m about to travel out there next week, and people were laughing, and I’m like no man, I don’t care if I have to put my nerds in a uniform and they look dumpy sitting next to my guy, you know, have them lift weights!
 Have them do something so they look presentable, or, if you want to put them in lab coats and sit them right behind the dugout.
 But I would have a whole staff of guys crunching the numbers and looking at everything, looking ahead constantly and having a real check of what the manager is doing all the time.

-Now, you have to empower your manager, but I would have a managerial staff right away.
+You have to empower your manager, but I would have a managerial staff right away.
 And look what happened this postseason, look what happened to – and I think this an even better example – because in 2013 I pointed out Mike Matheny and John Farrell (Chapter 2 in Ahead of the Curve).
-And those are my ruggedly handsome managers and they made all of these mistakes.
-And I think it’s easy to look at that and say well Matheny and Farrell they’re not the best managers, okay, how about Buck Showalter and Joe Maddon, are they the best managers?
-Just about, by the way, I can throw Bruce Bochy in that group too, where his bullpen failed and he was kind of part of it.
+Those are my ruggedly handsome managers and they made all of these mistakes.
+I think it’s easy to look at that and say, well Matheny and Farrell they’re not the best managers, okay, how about Buck Showalter and Joe Maddon, are they the best managers?
+Just about, by the way, I can throw Bruce Bochy in that group, too, where his bullpen failed and he was kind of part of it.
 That cycle of failure that they all got into a downward spiral in the late going, I think Bochy is excellent and I wouldn’t group him in there.

 To make it easy for a fan, Buck Showalter, like what the hell, how does that happen?
 (AL Wild Card Game/ Toronto v Baltimore) And the other part is with Zach Britton in the bullpen and the other piece is Joe Maddon all through Game 6 and Game 7 (World Series), it’s clear it’s too much for one person, things happen too fast and it’s more obvious now than ever.
 When you have Joe Maddon and and Buck Showalter making what you can say are glaring mistakes, then you can say no matter who you get in, no matter how talented or how experienced, it’s too much for one person, you NEED someone there for checks and balances, you NEED someone there just to point out the obvious.
 You might even have the managerial staff say, Zach Britton shouldn’t start the ninth, we have Brad Brach out there already.
 Okay, we need a ground-ball from Russell Martin, lets send out Darren O’ Day.
 And those might be the answers, but there’s no way you have Brian Duensing out there instead of Zach Britton and then Ubaldo Jimenez.